bazyl148/az900-study-plan/README.md

 **Distinct Activities:**
 - **Lab:** Configure RBAC for a resource group, create a custom role, and test access.
 - **Policy Workshop:** Implement an “Allowed Locations” policy and audit compliance.
-- **Security Simulation:** Respond to a simulated security incident using Security Center recommendations.
+- **Security Simulation:** Respond to a simulated security incident using Defender for Cloud recommendations.
 - **Trust Center Exploration:** Research a compliance certification in the [Microsoft Trust Center](https://servicetrust.microsoft.com/) and present findings.
 - **Monitoring Demo:** Set up basic monitoring/alerts with Azure Monitor and Log Analytics.
+- **Video course by John:** [Functionality of Conditional Access, MFA and SSO ](https://youtu.be/DFwERh9Xxk0?si=eX3BLgAgfH9J0WBm)

 ---